Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Decision-Focused Continual Learning in PLS

 \subsection{Decision-Focused Continual Learning for PLS Task Stream}

 Fig.~\ref{fig:losslandscape_illustration} schematically illustrates the principle of DFCL.
 As shown in the left panel, SBL and DFL tasks often correspond to distinct loss landscapes, indicated by the different shaded regions in this figure.
-Statistical loss (e.g., MSE) typically yields symmetric cross-sections, whereas regret loss may tend to be more irregular.
-Consequently, different loss landscape determines the divergence between the model representations learned by SBL and those optimized for DFL.
+Statistical loss (e.g., MSE) typically yields symmetric cross-sections, whereas regret loss tends to be more irregular.
+Consequently, different loss landscapes lead to different model representations under SBL and DFL.
 Specifically, parameters trained under SBL, denoted as $\boldsymbol{\theta}_\text{SBL}^*$, often converge to the statistical optimum but not necessarily to a low-regret region for DFL.
 Similarly, the distinction between DFL and DFCL can also be explained through their loss landscapes, as shown in the right panel.
 Starting from $\boldsymbol{\theta}_\text{init}$, stochastic gradient descent (SGD) sequentially learns Task~A and Task~B. DFL updates the parameters to the low-regret region of Task~B, resulting in $\boldsymbol{\theta}_\text{DFL}^*$, but deviates from the low-regret region of Task~A. DFCL instead retains Task~A information and guides the parameters toward $\boldsymbol{\theta}_\text{DFCL}^*$, which lies in the overlap of low-regret regions for both tasks.

 Given a task stream $\{\tau_1,\tau_2,\ldots,\tau_K\}$, the ideal objective of DFCL is to learn the forecasting model parameters $\varTheta=\{\boldsymbol{\theta}_\text{p},\boldsymbol{\theta}_\text{l}\}$ that minimize the total regret across all encountered tasks.
 However, since DFCL can only learn one task at a time rather than performing multi-task learning, it must minimize the regret loss of the current task while preventing significant performance degradation in previous tasks, without storing or replaying task data.